criolho/Drupal-Feeds-Using-LLMs/README.md

 # Drupal Feeds Using LLMs

+If you regularly bring data into Drupal from external sources, you may be able to enrich the data using LLMs and a bit of custom programming.
+This repo demos a workflow utilizing Python scripts running on a Linux server, web scraping, LLMs and the Drupal Feeds module.
+Your tech stack may be different but the techniques discussed in this talk are easily translated to other environments.

-How to generate JSON feeds enhanced with LLMs for import to Drupal.
-This repo demonstrates two scrapers, one that interacts with the Federal Register API and the other which scrapes an EPA web page.
+The repo demonstrates two scrapers, one that interacts with the Federal Register API and the other which scrapes an EPA web page.
+The scrapers output JSON suitable for Drupal feeds import.

 ## Federal Register